Acidity/zkillredisqo/README.md

 Usage
 ------

-A tiny sample application demonstrating the usage of zkillredisqo is included in the `cmd/simple.go`.
+A tiny sample app demonstrating the usage of zkillredisqo is included in `examples/simple.go`.
 In general, applications should create a `Poller` and receive messages from its `Kills` and `Errors` channels:

 ```go